websanco/liferay-learn/docs/dxp-cloud/latest/en/getting-started/configuring-your-github-repository.md

 ## Integrating with the Jenkins Service

 Now you must integrate your new repository with the Jenkins service in DXP Cloud.
-To do this, you must set up a webhook in GitHub that pushes to the Jenkins service:
+Set up a webhook in GitHub that pushes to the Jenkins service:

 1. In GitHub, go to your repository's *Settings* page and select *Webhooks*.
 1. Click *Add Webhook*.
 This opens the *Add webhook* form.